Angle-resolved photoemission spectroscopy with an $\textit{in situ}$ tunable magnetic field: Magnetic field-Induced extrinsic effects on ARPES spectral analysis

 \section{Magnetic field-Induced extrinsic effects on ARPES spectral analysis}

-Through the above analysis and measurements, we demonstrated that three extrinsic effects are introduced to ARPES measurements by a magnetic field, i.e., Fermi surface rotation, momentum broadening, and momentum shrinking.
+Through the above analysis and measurements, we demonstrated that three extrinsic effects are introduced to ARPES measurements by a magnetic field, i.e., CEC rotation, momentum broadening, and emission angle contraction.
 We examined these effects on the spectra of three prototypical examples measured by ARPES.
 The key findings are:

-$\bullet$ {\bf Fermi surface rotation:} Fermi surface (and CEC) rotation is linearly proportional to the magnetic field strength at the sample position.
+$\bullet$ {\bf CEC rotation:} CEC rotation is linearly proportional to the magnetic field strength at the sample position.
 Within the range of interest in a typical ARPES experiment, CEC rotation appears to be nearly uniform as a function of both momentum and energy.

-$\bullet$ {\bf Momentum shrinking:} Within the range of interest in a typical ARPES experiment, momentum shrinking appears to be nearly uniform as a function of both momentum and energy.
+$\bullet$ {\bf Emission angle contraction:} Within the range of interest in a typical ARPES experiment, emission angle contraction appears to be nearly uniform as a function of both momentum and energy.

 $\bullet$ {\bf Momentum broadening:} Momentum broadening causes an increase in the MDC line-width of ARPES spectra, and does so in two-dimensional (2D) momentum space.